 The owners of this whimsy, Bill and Deb, bought a lot in Cannon Beach in the late 1980s.
 Bill’s family have vacationed very near here, on the Oregon coast, for a hundred years.
 Finances and job changes after the birth of their son, Nicholas, kept them from building right away, but they dreamed and doodled.
-When Deb received an inheritance from her father, Mac, they were able to scrap their doodles and go to an architect; thus the fond name they gave the cabin, Mac’s Shack.
+When Deb received an inheritance from her father, Mac, they were able to scrap their doodles and go to an architect; thus the fond name they gave the beach cabin, Mac’s Shack.

 “We thought they were way out of our league,” Deb says of architects Larry and Lani Johnson, whose own son Lewis was friends with Nicholas.
 “We didn’t think they’d be interested in designing a small cabin.”